 Maybe I’m the only one who has done this, but have you named your homestead or your farm?
 If so, comment down below what the name is.
 Maybe you want a sign?
 Here’s an easy sign I made.
 I mean it.
 It’s easy.
 You can do it.
 My whole sign, including the sign post and concrete cost me less than $75.00 and a few hours of time.
 This was at my last house (which I still own, but I let my parents live there) I have to build or make a new sign for my new homestead also.
-If you’re looking to sell your house or property please go to sell my house fast for great rates.
+If you’re looking to sell your house or property please go to sell my house fast for great rates, and don’t forget to check the William Pitt Greenwich CT where you will find the best properties in which you can invest next.

 The finished sign.